 What Lone Working App Should I Choose?

 Ok Alone is the perfect low-cost lone worker system to ensure workers safely complete each shift.
-The all in one solution is a simple safe worker app (that doesn’t require additional clunky hardware) which connects workers with a supervisor who monitors their health and well-being.
+The all in one solution is a simple safe worker app (that doesn’t require additional chunky hardware) which connects workers with a supervisor who monitors their health and well-being.

 The Ok Alone system has a wide range of features designed to make staff working remotely feel safer.
-An automated countdown timer, as required by work alone legislation and the duty of care, will remind an employee to check in using either the smartphone app, sms or phone call.
+An automated countdown timer, as required by work alone legislation and the duty of care, will remind an employee to check in using either the smartphone app, SMS or phone call.
 Other features like Man down detection and high risk check ins give staff an increased sense of security.
 Ok Alone’s smartphone app works in conjunction with a website and cloud-based dashboard that can be used on pc, laptop, tablet or any smartphone.
 The online dashboard will display a map with the workers last known location if an alert is triggered.

 A unique feature of the Ok Alone solution is its ability to be used completely hands-free with voice commands.
 Android or iPhone verbal short cuts can be programmed into the app, allowing workers to start shifts, check in and most importantly, request help without touching their phone.